ArnaudBuchholz/ArnaudBuchholz.github.io/blog/post/Improving maintainability.md

 For instance, declaring a variable with `const` has a different meaning than declaring it with `let`.

 > However, in JavaScript, the `const` keyword does not mean that the value will not change.
-Only the association between the variable and the value is constant
+Only the association between the variable and the value is constant.

 Another example is callback functions.
 Most [Node.js](https://nodejs.org/) functions are using callbacks to be notified of the method completion.
-It m
+Most of them are asynchronous but it is not a requirement !

-The same way, creating an `async` function or returning a Promise
+On the other hand, declaring an async function or returning a Promise means that the result is transmitted asynchronously.

-Last but not least, **code review** *(an implementation of the [four eyes principle](https://www.openriskmanual.org/wiki/Four_Eyes_Principle))* is recommended as it fosters maintainability.
+A good way to validate the developer intention is to practice **code review** *(an implementation of the [four eyes principle](https://www.openriskmanual.org/wiki/Four_Eyes_Principle))*.
+It is recommended as it fosters maintainability.
 Not only this will guarantee that the above practices are respected but it also enables knowledge sharing inside a team.

+##

 Maintainability, and in particular code complexity, has been studied in depth.
 Here are some papers :
 * [A Complexity Measure](http://www.literateprogramming.com/mccabe.pdf), by Thomas J McCabe.